When life gives you lemons make this easy lemon curd. Delicious lemon curd is so easy to make and is a great way to use up extra egg yolks.

 Ingredients

-- 2 tablespoons lemon zest - about two lemons
+- 1 tablespoons lemon zest about one lemon

 Instructions

-- In a glass heat-proof bowl whisk together the egg yolks, sugar, lemon juice, lemon zest, and salt.
+- In a glass heat-proof bowl whisk together the 3 egg yolks, โ cup granulated white sugar, ยฝ cup lemon juice, 1 tablespoons lemon zest , and โ teaspoon salt.
 Place the bowl over a saucepan filled with 2 inches of simmering water.
 Make sure the bottom of the bowl doesn't touch the water.

 - Continue whisking as the lemon curd cooks.
 Constant whisking prevents the egg yolks from curdling.
 Keep whisking until the mixture thickens enough to coat the back of a spoon.
 Approximately 10 minutes.

-- Remove the bowl from the heat and whisk in the butter one tablespoon at a time.
+- Remove the bowl from the heat and whisk in the ยผ cup unsalted butter one tablespoon at a time.
 Let each piece melt partially before adding more.

 - (Optional) For a smoother texture press the lemon curd through a fine-mesh strainer to remove the lemon zest and any curdled egg.